yasutomihigashikuni/starter-academic/content/authors/yu-tanaka/_index.md

   - Researchers
 ---

 Dr. Yu Tanaka is an Assistant Professor of Pediatrics at the University of Tokyo.
-His research interests include.
+His research interests include congenital heart disease and interaction between immune system and pediatric heart diseases, especially cardiomyopathy and long-term complications of Fontan circulation.